 Stackbit also integrates with modern frameworks like React and Vue, tapping into the needs of developers.
 Plus, the Markdown support is a nifty touch for content creators who enjoy writing in plain text.

-How quick can it deploy?
-Think seconds, instead of minutes.
+How quickly can it deploy?
+Think in seconds, instead of minutes.
 Fast indeed!

 Stackbit’s sleek and simplified approach makes it ideal for creative types who want to focus more on design and less on the technical details.

-But, let’s not forget, Stackbit may not cater to users who want all the advanced features word of mouth proclaims WordPress has.
+But let’s not forget that Stackbit may not cater to users who want all the advanced features that word of mouth proclaims WordPress has.

 Disadvantages of WordPress